 Forthcoming Papers

-“Parenthood, Patient as Person, and Research with Children,” in Paul Ramsey: The Man, His Thought, and a Groundbreaking Approach to Bioethics, forthcoming.
+“Parenthood, Patient as Person, and Research with Children,” forthcoming in Paul Ramsey: The Man, His Thought, and a Groundbreaking Approach to Bioethics, Routledge.

 Book Reviews